matt-paul/CV/README.md

 #### Business Analysis and Improving Productivity

- - Managed the business requirements, product development and implemtation of a new [proof of delivery and vehicle tracking system](www.podfather.com) with both internal and external developers that allowed the company to track deliveries and automate a process that had previously been paper based.
+ - Managed the business requirements, product development and implementation of a new [proof of delivery and vehicle tracking system](www.podfather.com) with both internal and external developers that allowed the company to track deliveries and automate a process that had previously been paper based.
 This resulted in 20% less administration and processing per delivery whilst offering improved customer service.

  -  Reduced brochure creation time from average of 6 months to 5 weeks .
 Due to new business requirements, I re-evaluated the catalogue creation process, and identified a solution that allowed far greater automation and ongoing continual incremental updates.